Skip to content Skip to footer

 5. READ

 Since becoming a mother a few years ago, I've learned to appreciate simple meal prep.
 Having an assortment of vegetables ready makes it easy to throw together healthy, flavorful meals.
 This is a basic recipe for colorful Vietnamese-style lettuce wraps that everyone can assemble according to their preference.
-My toddler loves peanut sauce and extra cucumber, and I like dipping mine in nuoc cham, a Vietnamese fish sauce-based dipping sauce.
+My toddler loves peanut sauce and extra cucumber, and I like dipping mine in nuoc cham, a Vietnamese fish sauce-based dipping sauce, opens in a new tab.
 My husband is one of those cilantro-sensitive individuals, so he leaves the cilantro off of his.
 Feel free to change up the vegetables according to what's available.
 Pick a sauce depending on your mood (salsas, vinaigrettes and creamy dressings are all good) and play with different wrappers, if you like.
 Rice paper, tortillas — and my son's new favorite, nori — are all great options.
 Adventurous, healthy eating doesn't have to be complicated or time-consuming.

 Tutorial: https://www.youtube.com/embed/K4TOrB7at0Y